dshieble/dshieble.github.io/_posts/2010-05-08-large-language-models-part-1.md

 - **Seller**: location, fraud history, list of other products sold, etc

-Given a single transaction we would go through the following steps to derive the relevant signals:
-- Query the Transaction table to get the transaction row
-- Query the User, Product, Seller tables with the user id, product id, seller id from the transaction row
-- Concatenate the four rows together into a single row of raw features
-- Add engineered features to this row.
-For example, one engineered feature might be the number of times that this user has purchased other products from this seller.
-We can derive this from the raw data by comparing this seller's list of products with this user's list of previous purchases.
+Given a single transaction we would go through the following steps to derive the relevant signals.
+First, we query the Transaction table to get the Transaction row.
+Next, we extract the user id, product id, seller id from this row and use these to query the User, Product, and Seller tables.
+We then concatenate these four rows together into a single row of raw features.
+Finally, we use the data in this row to engineer some additional features: such as whether this user has previously bought from this seller.

 The simplest textual representation of these features would then be a comma-separated concatenation of the four rows and the additional engineered features.
 This kind of context-free representation would work fine for a traditional ML model, which will learn the significance of each signal during training.